tkw1536/blog.guys.wtf/content/drafts/ggman.md

     `ggcode PATTERN`, which is like `ggcd` except that it open a [Visual Studio Code](https://code.visualstudio.com/) instance in the desired directory.
     This makes it extremely quick to start coding on a specific project, without having to navigate through various user interfaces.

+Another filter is the special `--here` filter which only matches the repository in the current directory (even if not under `$GGROOT`).
-There are also other filters, but I will omit them in this post.
+There are also other filters, but they are not important here.

 ## Other ggman functionality